-Germany set to open its first liberal mosque in Berlin
+Germany opens its first liberal mosque in Berlin

 More than 4 million Muslims live in Germany, the majority from Turkey but also from the Balkans, the Middle East and Northern Africa.

 Most started coming to Germany in the 1960s as workers to help rebuild the economy after World War II.
 While it was Germany’s intention to send them home after a few years, many stayed and brought over their families.
-More recently, Germany has taken in more than 1 million refugees since 2015, most of them Muslims from war-torn countries like Syria, Iraq and Afghanistan.
+Germany has also taken in more than a million refugees since 2015, most of them Muslims from war-torn countries such as Syria, Iraq and Afghanistan.

 Relations between the country’s majority Christian population and the Muslim minority traditionally have been complicated.
 They have been strained by several terror attacks in Germany by Muslims in the name of the extremist Islamic State group.
-Raids on, and bans of, radical Muslim associations and arrests of extremist suspects have become commonplace.
+Raids and bans of radical Muslim associations and arrests of extremist suspects have become commonplace.

 Ates said the new mosque will be a place of liberalism where everyone is welcome and equal.
 Women don’t have to wear headscarves, can preach as imams and call the faithful to prayer just like men.